sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     ; ENDIVERouterData index, and by their numeric spans on the index.
     IndexSpec_RawNumeric = {
         type: Indextype_RawNumeric,
+        first_index_pos : uint,
-        ; This index is constructed by taking relays by index from the list ; of ENDIVERouterData, and putting them at a given point in the index.
+        ; This index is constructed by taking relays by index from the list ; of ENDIVERouterData, and giving them a certain amount of "weight" ; in the index.
         index_ranges: [ * [ idx : uint, span : uint ] ],
     }